samitha9125/SinhalaTextClassification/README.md

 # Sinhala Text Classification

-Text classification is currently a popular machine learning application and this repository contains details of results and datasets.
+Text classification is currently a popular machine learning application and this repository contains results, code and datasets which used to train validate and test this sinhala text classifier.

  ## Folder Structure